Jacqueline Woodson | pub: August 2014 | 337 pp

 We hear about the writers early struggles learning to read and write.
 Clearly she’s overcome the issue as the writing here is superb.

-Cons: I don’t have any except to not walk i to reading this expecting some action packed book.
+Cons: I don’t have any except to not walk into reading this expecting some action packed book.
 Its really a simple book of poems written about her life from as early as she can remember through maybe 10.

 This was my first book, written in verse in this manner and I really enjoyed it.
 I will definitely buy more of Woodson’s books.
 Goodbook #46